angieclra/shopping-cart-application/README.md

 # Analysis of Variance

-### Anova hypothesis testing application that will ease your decision-making! :sparkles:
+### Anova hypothesis testing application that will ease your decision-making! :sparkles::woman_technologist:

 In this **Statistical Anova Hypothesis Testing Application**:
 - The instructions will be written down in the beginning of the application in order to guide the user